MattyB709/mattyb709.github.io/_posts/2025-04-3-Numpy-is-All-You-Need.md

 ---
 title: Numpy is All You Need
 description: I implemented a neural network from scratch in Numpy.
+Code is at [https://github.com/MattyB709/numpyNN](https://github.com/MattyB709/numpyNN)
 date: 2025-04-03 11:55:20 -0600
 categories: [General]
 ---